 As of November 1, 2020, we had 37,107,522 shares of our common stock outstanding.
-Of these shares, only the shares sold in our initial public offering by us (other than the company directed shares purchased in our initial public offering by an officer of the company) are currently freely tradable without restriction in the public market.
-The remaining 27,338,522 shares are currently prohibited without the permission of the underwriters of our initial public offering or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with us or lock-up agreements entered into by our directors, officers and stockholders with the underwriters.
+Of these shares, only the shares sold in our initial public offering by us (other than the shares purchased in our initial public offering by holders of 5% or more of our capital stock and the company directed shares purchased in our initial public offering by a director or an officer of the company) are currently freely tradable without restriction in the public market.
+The remaining 30,541,522 shares are currently prohibited without the permission of the underwriters of our initial public offering or otherwise restricted under securities laws, market standoff agreements entered into by our stockholders with us or lock-up agreements entered into by our directors, officers and stockholders with the underwriters.
 However, subject to applicable securities law restrictions and excluding shares of restricted stock that will remain unvested, some of these shares will be able to be sold in the public market beginning January 13, 2021, which is the 180th day after the date of our initial public offering.
-Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements. and Rule 144 and Rule 701 under the Securities Act.
+Shares issued upon the exercise of stock options outstanding under our equity incentive plans or pursuant to future awards granted under those plans will become available for sale in the public market to the extent permitted by the provisions of applicable vesting schedules, any applicable market standoff and lock-up agreements, and Rule 144 and Rule 701 under the Securities Act.